IITGN-CS327-2024/our-own-compiler-nova/docs/token_classes.md

 Each of the statement must end with a ";"

+- Invalid
+> Anything other then the above mentioned classed would be defined as invalid tokens.

 Note: Braces represents the blocking statements start and end. bracket are used in indexing and slicing operations.
 Parenthesis is used in enclosing function parameters, difining values in array methods.